 Whilst well-known for its excellent road cycling, Girona also contains some of the best off road riding in Europe.
 Most of the local riders are mountain bikers with hundreds turning up to race every weekend.
 The mountain biking here has been a well kept secret with few maps of the single track paths available.
 Girona also boasts a 100km long dedicated Green Ways cycle path, perfect for more relaxed cycling.

 The region has endless options for other sporting activities, as well as cultural and tourist possibilities.
 Here we have a selection of great trails for running/hiking, a PGA golf course and the largest sky diving centre in Europe.
-The Costa Brava coastline offers the chance to try almost every water sport known to man including kayaking, diving, snorkelling, wind/kite surfing and even just plain old swimming and soaking up the sun from the beach.
+The Costa Brava coastline offers the chance to try almost every water sport known to man including kayaking, diving, snorkelling, wind/kite surfing and swimming.

 The area is well known for its fine food and has three restaurants with Michelin stars, including the famous El Celler de Can Roca, located in Girona itself and currently ranked as the world´s second best restaurant.